questdb/documentation/documentation/reference/sql/declare.md

 In the above example, a single binding is declared, which states that the variable `@x` should be replaced with the constant integer `5`.

-The variabls are resolved at parse-time, meaning that variable is no longer present when the query is compiled.
+The variables are resolved at parse-time, meaning that variable is no longer present when the query is compiled.
 So the above example reduces to this simple query:

 ```questdb-sql title="basic DECLARE post-reduction" demo